AkashAkuthota/30-Days-of-AI-Voice-Agents/README.md

 - Add a `.gitignore` file to exclude files like `.DS_Store`, `__pycache__`, and `.env` to keep the repo clean.

-- Consider adding a brief project description and usage example to the README for clarity.

 - Include information about the `services/` directory to highlight modular code design.

 - Always keep API keys secure; do not commit secrets to the repository.